 Seasonal Pricing is again a very useful feature especially for the hotel industry as their tariffs vary according to the peak and offseasons in the location where the hotel is located.
 Every business would like to offer discounted prices in the offseason to attract customers and naturally, they would also like to charge a higher price during the peak season when they have a packed booking calendar.

 The WooCommerce Bookings plugin has this Seasonal Pricing feature built into it as they allow to set pricing rules for particular date ranges.
-On the other hand, again our Booking & Appointment plugin does not have this feature built in but we do have an Addon plugin for this named Seasonal Pricing Addon.
+On the other hand, again our Booking & Appointment plugin does not have this feature built-in but we do have an Addon plugin for this named Seasonal Pricing Addon.

 8. Regular Plugin Updates with New Features

 We at Tyche Softwares strive to work hard on improving our existing plugins every single day of the week.
 And that is the reason why we have been successful in rolling out new updated versions with new features and bug fixes every other month, sometimes even in consecutive months as is evident from our changelog.
-We can do this because we have a very limited number of Premium plugins and we have appointed separate teams for each plugin which looks after the maintenance and support of that plugin.
+We can do this because we have a very limited number of Premium plugins and we have appointed separate teams for each plugin that looks after the maintenance and support of that plugin.

 And since Booking & Appointment is one of our most popular plugins there is always a higher focus on it.

-On the other hand, WooCommerce Bookings is just another extension that the WooCommerce.com offers.
-So, it is natural that it is not at the center of their attention and that is why it receives a lesser number of updates and far less new features compared to our Booking & Appointment plugin.
+On the other hand, WooCommerce Bookings is just another extension that WooCommerce.com offers.
+So, it is natural that it is not at the center of their attention and that is why it receives a lesser number of updates and far fewer new features compared to our Booking & Appointment plugin.
 We do take up every bug reported by a customer seriously and try to fix them with utmost priority while with WooCommerce Bookings it can take weeks to get a bug fixed.

 9. Offers More Value at Half the Price

 Yes, you read it right.
 Our Booking & Appointment plugin costs just $119 for a single site license while the WooCommerce Bookings plugin costs a whopping $249.
-Even though WooCommerce Bookings has a few important features like the Seasonal pricing built in we believe that the ability to use all the different product types is something that sets our Booking & Appointment plugin apart and makes it the most versatile solution available.
+Even though WooCommerce Bookings has a few important features like the Seasonal pricing built-in we believe that the ability to use all the different product types is something that sets our Booking & Appointment plugin apart and makes it the most versatile solution available.